 03. Marcy Monko

 Merging an unconventional approach with a high level of professionalism, this resume certainly stands out from the crowd.
 Illustrator and designer Marcy Monko has conveyed her personality and aesthetic style with the use of bright, playful colors and a unique hand lettered logo.
-Marcy’s graphic design website adopts a similar look and feel, forming an overall coherent personal brand.
+Marcy’s graphic design website adopts a similar look and feel, forming an overall coherent branding.

 04. Isabella Wood

 When creating a resume website, including your CV is a pretty obvious step.
 However, it can be a useful practice on portfolio websites too.
 Designer and art director Isabella Wood has included her resume on her portfolio, enabling site visitors to easily access it.
 The CV’s design is simple and to-the-point, including a short personal statement that introduces Isabella, her professional skills and her individual perspective.